Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 > __IMPORTANT__:
 > - Boss Room has been developed and tested on these Platforms (Windows, Mac, iOS, and Android).
+>     - Tested on iPhone 6 and Pixel 3.
 > - Boss Room is compatible with the latest Unity LTS version.
 > - Make sure to include standalone support for Windows/Mac in your installation.